devfsblock/OA-docs/docs/roadmaps/roadmap.md

 ### Key Milestones

 #### Launch on Ethereum
-- **Multi-Chain Support**: Expanding our reach by launching the OANICAI platform on the Ethereum network
+- **Multi-Chain Support**: Expanding our reach through multi-chain deployment of the OANICAI platform
 - **Cross-Chain Compatibility**: Enabling cross-chain compatibility and access to a broader user base
-- **Bridge Integration**: Seamless token transfers between BNB Chain and Ethereum
+- **Bridge Integration**: Seamless movement of assets across multiple blockchain networks

 #### AI Integration (Beta)
 - **Pre-labeling System**: The beta launch of our AI-powered pre-labeling features